ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/indicator_to_indicator_assoc.rst

 | CIDR to Address       | ``/cidrToAddress``      | CIDR <-> Address       |
 +-----------------------+-------------------------+------------------------+

-To retrieve indicators associated with another indicator using a custom association, use a query in the following format:
+To retrieve Indicators associated with another Indicator using a custom Association, use a query in the following format:

 .. code::